Say Goodbye to Ho-Hum Lunches with These Gourmet Treats

 Trend (www.trendalmondspread.com) makes a similar line of gourmet almond spreads.

-With flavors like Milk Chocolate Cherry, Butterscotch and White Chocolate Cantaloupe Almond, you’re sure to find an almond spread the kids will like.
-And almond butter is high in fiber, protein, calcium and certain minerals.
+With flavors like Milk Chocolate Cherry, Butterscotch, and White Chocolate Cantaloupe Almond, you’re sure to find an almond spread the kids will like.
+Almond butter is high in fiber, protein, calcium and certain minerals.

 Crispy Fruit Snacks